freerange/site/soups/blog/working-remotely.snip.markdown

 [^camera]: It's a [Y-cam White S](http://www.y-cam.com/y-cam-white-s/) which streams audio as well as video.
 The quality of either is... passable.
 [^pisswhistle]: I'm sorry about the name, but in my defence, I am unable to help myself and cannot be held responsible for my own behaviour in the case of software naming.
 [^nickname]: This term is not in vogue, and I cannot be held responsible for the consequences of using it.
-[^email]: &hellip; along with around sixty other emails.
+[^email]: ... along with around sixty other emails.
 I think it's fair to say that [gov.uk](/government-single-domain) are <u>a</u>ll <u>b</u>ig <u>users</u> of email. <u>Ahem</u>.
-[^maybe-only-me]: &hellip; and it's possible that I'm the only one who does, and that anything which distracts from programming really is less important.
+[^maybe-only-me]: ... and it's possible that I'm the only one who does, and that anything which distracts from programming really is less important.
 But my intuition is that understanding and working to resolve these things will be tangible help when trying to build a solid foundation for the kind of company that we're trying to run.

 [yinyang]: http://en.wikipedia.org/wiki/Yin_and_yang
 [James M]: /james-mead